 Do different breeds of chicken drink varying amounts of water?

 Yes.
 Usually, a standard egg-laying chicken drinks half a liter a day.
 However, those chickens used for meat production drink twice as much.
-And some even drink over a liter a day.
+Some chickens, particularly those bred for meat production, even drink over a liter a day.
 This is because these chickens have a faster metabolism; to keep up with that, they need more water.

 Should you restrict a chicken on the amount of water they drink?